zvxzdx/runeforge-wiki-ru/specific-guide/3d-modelling/Replacing-Champion-With-Different-Model.md

 </details>

 # Binding the Skeleton
 We will now bind the skeleton to our model!
-To do this, simply select your mesh/es and the Root of your skeleton, then go to the Rigging tab, Skin > Bind Skin and open the options by pressing the little square on the right side.
+To do this, simply select your mesh(es) and the Root of your skeleton, then go to the Rigging tab, Skin > Bind Skin and open the options by pressing the little square on the right side.

 ![20.png](/user-pictures/moga/goat_model_swap/goat_model_swap_20.png =x550)